Child appropriate? Lou Lou would do best in a home without children. He is a very shy and sensitive boy and just does better with adults.

 Cat appropriate?
 No kitties for Lou.

 How is he with strangers?
-Lou Lou needs slow intros to new people.
-He is shy and it is best for him to meet strangers by going on a short walk and having the stranger toss treats to him.
+Lou Lou needs very slow, structured intros to new people.
+This is his special need.
+He is shy and insecure and because of this, his hair will go up and he may spooky bark.
+Through training and time in foster care, we have learned it is best for him to meet strangers by going on a short walk and having the stranger toss treats to him.
 After about 10 minutes, he's great, but he needs to know he's safe at first.
+Seriously though, once he's over his initial fear, he will remember you and love you from that day forward.

 Does he like toys?
 He enjoys playing with stuffy toys and balls but he prefers people to toys.